hd-code/digit-recognition-ci/README.md

 ## Testing

-All files in `src/` contain a testing section at the end of the file.
+All files except the demo app and the main script in `src/` contain a testing section at the end of the file.
 These tests check if the software behaves as it should.

 The tests are executed when a file is run as a main script.
 If you use a bash shell, you can execute all test by running the following command: